Race and ethnicity in censuses: Kosovo

 The population of Kosovo was enumerated by ethnicity from 1990s all the way up to the present day.

 Latvia

 People in Latvia (when it was still a part of the Russian Empire) were enumerated by native tongue in the 1897 Russian Empire Census.
 Latvia enumerated people by ethnicity between 1920 and 1935.
-The Soviet Union occupied Latvia in 1940, and it enumerated people there by ethnicity from 1959 to 1989.
-Latvia also enumerated people by ethnicity in its post-Soviet censuses of 2000 and 2011.
+During the Soviet occupation in 1940 and from 1959 to 1989, people were enumerated by the ethnicity.
+Latvia also enumerated people by ethnicity in its censuses of 2000 and 2011.

 Lithuania

 People in Lithuania (when it was still a part of the Russian Empire) were enumerated by native tongue in the 1897 Russian Empire Census.
-Lithuania enumerated people by ethnicity in its 1923 census and in its 1925 census of its Klaipeda region.
-The Soviet Union occupied Lithuania in 1940, and it enumerated people there by ethnicity from 1959 to 1989.
-Lithuania also enumerated people by ethnicity in its post-Soviet censuses of 2001 and 2011.
+Lithuania enumerated people by ethnicity in its 1923 census and in its 1925 census of its Klaipėda region.
+During the Soviet occupation in 1940 and from 1959 to 1989, people were enumerated by the ethnicity.
+Lithuania also enumerated people by ethnicity in its censuses of 2001 and 2011.